 Landlord tenant law is an area of law that involves a great deal of controversy and bitterness between the litigants.
 Let’s analyze the perspectives of both parties, the landlord and the tenant, in order to gain a deeper understanding of some of the issues involved in a housing dispute.
 Included is a hypothetical landlord-tenant scenario to create a framework for this discussion of what the parties often fight about in these situations.
 If you need help with your lease, your eviction case, or any kind of a landlord-tenant legal issue, contact Attorney Jonathan Jacobs who is a landlord tenant lawyer in Orlando, and a landlord tenant lawyer in Clermont FL.
 We only litigate unlawful detainer lawsuits in Orlando, Kissimmee, Sanford, Tavares, and Ocala.
-We are not accepting new civil litigation claims at this time.
-Please do not call with inquiries.
+We are not accepting any other new civil litigation claims at this time.
+Call 407-335-8113 for your unlawful detainer case today.

 Hypothetical Landlord Tenant Dispute: Plaintiff/Landlord v.
 Defendant/Tenant